roblatour/OMVBackup/README.md

 Use a tool such as Raspberry Pi Imager to flash the image to another drive of the same capacity or greater.
 Of note, with Raspberry Pi Imager the compressed image file may be used without uncompromising it

-If you use Raspberry Pi Imager\n
+If you use Raspberry Pi Imager/n
-    Click on 'Operating System' - 'Use Custom' - and select your compressed (or uncompressed) backup file\n Click on 'Choose Storage' - select your USB to be flashed\n Click Next\n
+    Click on 'Operating System' - 'Use Custom' - and select your compressed (or uncompressed) backup file/n Click on 'Choose Storage' - select your USB to be flashed/n Click Next/n
-	Click 'No' to 'Would you like to apply OS customization settings'\n Be completely sure you have selected the correct drive, and click 'Yes' to the overwrite warning prompt only if your are completely sure you have selected the correct drive\n
+	Click 'No' to 'Would you like to apply OS customization settings'/n Be completely sure you have selected the correct drive, and click 'Yes' to the overwrite warning prompt only if your are completely sure you have selected the correct drive/n
-\n
+/n
 Its a good idea to test restoring the backup to a second drive and then check that second drive works fine in your OMV machine

 Hope this will be of help to you!